 - Try to reset your password with the instructions listed in When you can't sign in to your Microsoft account.

 - If that doesn't work, try to sign in to your account again.
 Select Forgot my password on the sign-in page, and then I think someone else is using my Microsoft account.
 Follow the instructions to recover your account.
-The article Recover your Microsoft account walks through the process and includes tips to make sure you can successfully get back into your account.

 If you received an email or text alerting you to an unusual sign-in attempt on your account, but you haven't done anything different with your account recently, follow these steps to review your account security: